mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/05_dev/other/02_backlog.md

 - [ ] Add: possibility to define blog directory in `README.md` file when meta plugin is enabled
 - [ ] Fix: links when using meta plugin and slugs on post teasers
 - [ ] Fix: internal links in teasers
+- [ ] Fix: date format and solve the problem, when multiple posts have the same date
 - [ ] Change: temporary file location

 ### Minifier